openzipkin/brave/instrumentation/http/RATIONALE.md

 parsing.

-All of this led to the introduction of `HttpServerRequest` and `HttpServerResponse` types in Brave 5.7, retrofitted into the original `HttpServerAdapter` so as to not break API.
+All of this led to the introduction of `HttpServerRequest` and `HttpServerResponse` types in Brave 5.7, along with `HttpServerAdapter.LEGACY` which allows integration with existing sampler and parser code.